lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 inputs and outputs, `regiondef` operations must have a nested region with exactly one `in` and one `out` operation, etc. This is best captured by a _type system_---the last missing part in our graph formalism.
-Graph-based modelling frameworks admit an elegant approach to typing, which is given by graph morphisms and type graphs.
+Graph-based modelling frameworks admit an elegant approach to typing, given by graph morphisms and type graphs.

 Graph morphisms on hypergraphs are maps of vertices and hyperedges that preserve the structure of the graph, i.e. the endpoints of mapped hyperedges must be the